stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 who--notwithstanding later developments--was assuredly a master at his trade.
 Not until afterward did I see that I should have applied at the hotel for a licenced guide.
-This man, a shaven, peculiarly hollow-voiced, and relatively cleanly fellow who looked like a Pharaoh and called himself  "Abdul Reis el Drogman ", appeared to have much power over others of his kind; though subsequently the police professed not to know him, and to suggest that
+This man, a shaven, peculiarly hollow-voiced, and relatively cleanly fellow who looked like a Pharaoh and called himself  "Abdul Reis el Drogman", appeared to have much power over others of his kind; though subsequently the police professed not to know him, and to suggest that
 reis   is merely a name for any person in authority, whilst  "Drogman " is obviously no more than a clumsy modification of the word for a leader of tourist parties--  dragoman.